Oliver Cowdery: Post-excommunication period (1838–48)

-After the death of Joseph Smith (on June 27, 1844), a succession crisis split the Latter Day Saints.
-One faction followed James J. Strang as the next "Prophet, Seer, and Revelator".
-Strang claimed that he had found and translated ancient records engraved upon metal plates.

-Cowdery's father, William, and his brother, Lyman, were followers of Strang, as were Martin Harris and initially, most of Joseph Smith's surviving family, including William Smith, Lucy Mack Smith, and three of Joseph's sisters.
-Strang called upon the Saints to gather in Voree, Wisconsin.

-In 1847, Cowdery and his brother moved to Elkhorn, Wisconsin, about 12 miles away from Strang's headquarters in Voree.
-He entered law practice with his brother.
-He became co-editor of the Walworth County Democrat.
-In 1848, he ran for state assemblyman.
-However, his Mormon ties were revealed and he was defeated.
+After the Smiths’ death on June 27, 1844, a succession crisis split the Latter-Day Saint movement.
+Cowdery's father and brother were followers of James J. Strang, who pressed his claim as the movement's successor by claiming that he had found and translated ancient records engraved upon metal plates, similar to the golden plates Smith had translated in the 1820s.
+In 1847, Cowdery and his brother moved to Elkhorn, Wisconsin, about twelve miles away from Strang's headquarters in Voree.
+In Elkhorn he entered law practice with his brother and became co-editor of the Walworth County Democrat.
+In 1848 he ran for state assemblyman but was again defeated when his Mormon ties were disclosed.